 Begin by filling out and submitting the online personal profile sheet.
 Once your profile sheet has been submitted, make an appointment with a fellowships advisor on MU Connect.
 Before your appointment, think about what you want to get out of a fellowship program, the duration of the program, and whether or not you want to travel outside of the United States.
 With this in mind, browse our database of fellowships at Find a Fellowship.
 Some fellowships require that your application is submitted through our office, while other fellowships require that you submit on your own.
 In either instance, many students find it helpful to seek guidance from our office regarding the application process, personal statements, and letters of recommendation.

 Start the Application

 In order to submit the most complete application that accurately represents you, your interests, and your goals, it is important to start the application early.
 Below are some important links and documents:

 Here are some essential tips for conducting your fellowships campaign in a professional manner.
 You want to work in a manner that promotes success both for the present and the future.

 The Personal Statement

 This short piece of writing is your chance to convey your passion and personality in the application: who you are as a person, why you want to the fellowship and how it will prepare you for a future career path, what distinguishes you from the other applicants, and how you will contribute to the program itself.
-If you dedicate significant effort and thought into this portion of the application and meet regularly with the Fellowships Office for critiques and suggestions, you will successfully engage fellowship review committees that read through hundreds of applications.
+If you dedicate significant effort and thought into this portion of the application and meet regularly with your fellowships advisor for critiques and suggestions, you will successfully engage fellowship review committees that read through hundreds of applications.

-- The Quest of Composing the Personal Statement (PDF) – Advice for writing a personal statement directly from the MU Fellowships Office Director
+- The Quest of Composing the Personal Statement (PDF) – Advice for writing a personal statement from the former MU Fellowships Office Director

 - The Do’s and Don’ts of Personal Essay Writing (PDF) (by A. Scott Henderson, Furman University)